GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/pbspro-client/README.md

 - An existing licensed PBS Professional Server; if provisioned in the cloud, we recommend using the [pbspro-server module][pbspro-server].
-- A shared filesystem mounted across all PBS hosts to faciliate file transfers for jobs and their stdin/stdout logs.
+- A shared filesystem mounted across all PBS hosts to facilitate file transfers for jobs and their stdin/stdout logs.

 [pbspro-server]: ../pbspro-server/README.md